 Kangas area has been a place for new ideas, businesses and innovations for a long time.
 Already in the middle of 1800’s it was filled with water mills and later there were all kinds of businesses wanting to get their share of the river Tourujoki.
 Kangas paper mill was opened in 1874.
 The last paper mill owned by Sappi was closed in 2010 and the area of 27 hectares became the property of the City of Jyväskylä.
 The new era of Kangas was started.

 Located right next to the City Center we can talk about City Extension when referring to Kangas.
 It’s about 600 meters from the City Center and easily reachable from all over the city.
 The Travel Center of Jyväskylä is located less than 1 km from Kangas and is reached in 20 minutes by foot and 5 minutes by car.

 Landis+Gyr is a leading provider of integrated energy management solutions and has one of its Global R&D centres in Jyväskylä.
-The site with 250 employees will move in the new office facilities (Optimes Business Garden) in spring 2020.
+The site with 250 employees in the new office facilities (Optimes Business Garden) moved to Kangas in spring 2020.
 CEO of Nordics, Sami Kurunsaari, shares his thoughts about moving to Kangas.

 Wise use of resources is one of the main themes in Kangas.
 Kangas is for example one of the first two areas in Finland that are trying out the One Planet Living approach.
 Kangas is also designed with a car-free lifestyle in mind.